 Accepted versions (including PP, AOP, AAM, and VoR) should have a separate DOI (DOI B).
 Establish a relationship between DOI B and DOI A to show the connection between them, such as DOI B “hasPreprint” DOI A.

-The metadata for the update is part of the Crossmark section of the metadata, and should include a link to the item being updated, and the type of update:
+The metadata for the update should include a link to the item being updated, as well as information on the type of update, as part of the Crossmark section of the metadata: